Neetu-Kushwaha/neetu-kushwaha.github.io/README.md

-# Otilia Stretcu's personal webpage
+# Neetu Kushwaha's personal webpage

 This is the personal website of Neetu Kushwaha, which can be visualized at [https://neetu-kushwaha.github.io/](https://github.com/Neetu-Kushwaha).